-In 2015, after a full five year hiatus from professional sports, Wren returned to his winning ways in MMA fighting, but this time he is fighting for someone besides himself.
-Since returning to fighting Justin is undefeated in three fights.
+In 2015, after a five year hiatus from professional sports, Justin returned to his winning ways in MMA fighting, but now he is fighting for someone besides himself.
+Since returning to fighting, Justin is undefeated in three fights.
 His current record is 15-2.

 The Water Crisis - Mission Work

 Youth - Bullying

 Tell us a little about yourself, and a member of our team will be in touch.